hgrbble1/Chat_App/README.md

 note: the ip addresses entered only seem to work if they are on the same network

+you can see our project on github: https://github.com/hgrbble1/Chat_App

 ## other info
 Here are the templates for our JSON objects sent back and forth: